nulisx/profilesMe/replit.md

-# ProfilesMe - Replit Setup Documentation
+# Drugs.Rip - Replit Setup Documentation

 ## Overview
-ProfilesMe is a profile builder platform similar to `guns.lol` that allows users to create a single, comprehensive profile link to showcase all their online presence.
+Drugs.Rip is a profile builder platform similar to `guns.lol` that allows users to create a single, comprehensive profile link to showcase all their online presence.

 ## Project Architecture